Causal inference methods for combining randomized trials and observational studies: a review: When observational data have no treatment and outcome information

 \subsubsection{Internal validity of the RCT}

 \begin{assumption}[Consistency] $Y=A\,Y(1)+(1-A)\,Y(0)$. \end{assumption} Assumption \ref{a:consist} implies that the observed outcome is the potential outcome under the actual assigned treatment.

-\begin{assumption}[Randomization] $Y(a) \independent A\mid X, S=1$ for all $X$ and $a=0,1$. \end{assumption} Assumption \ref{a:ign} corresponds to internal validity.
-It holds by design in a completely randomized experiment, where the treatment is independent of all the potential outcomes and covariates, i.e., $\{Y(0),Y(1)\}\independent A\mid S=1, X$.
-It also holds by design in a stratified randomized trial based on a discrete $X$, where the treatment is independent of all the potential outcomes within each stratum of $X$.
-The more general case of conditional randomization is assumed throughout this review. \\

-If Assumptions~\ref{a:consist} and \ref{a:ign} hold, then the RCT is said to be compliant.
+\begin{assumption}[Randomization] $\{Y(0),Y(1)\}\independent A\mid S=1, X$ \end{assumption} Assumption \ref{a:ign} corresponds to internal validity.
+It holds by design in a completely randomized experiment, where the treatment is independent of all the potential outcomes and covariates.
+The more general case of conditional randomization is assumed throughout this review. \\ If Assumptions~\ref{a:consist} and \ref{a:ign} hold, then the RCT is said to be compliant.
 In addition, in an RCT, it is common that the probability of treatment assignment, $e_{1}(x)$, is known.
-In a complete randomized trial, the propensity score is fixed as a constant, e.g., $e_1(x)=0.5$ for all $x$.
+In a complete randomized trial, the propensity score is fixed as a constant, and usually $e_1(x)=0.5$ for all $x$.